Reverse Mortgage Florida Condo Lenders

 DEFINITION OF APPLICATION

-For purposes of initial disclosure requirements, the file is considered an application when the
+For purposes of initial disclosure requirements, the file is considered an application when the following data is obtained and an intent to proceed is given:

-• Borrower and Co-Borrower’s Name, as applicable
+• Borrower and co-borrower Name, as applicable

 • Borrower’s monthly income (all borrowers)